chunkeey/mbl-debian/README.md

 After the image has been written, remove and reinsert the powerplug to do a instant reset.
 The MyBook Live should then boot into a vanilla Debian Sid/Unstable.

+## Usage

+For access and administration, the image comes preinstalled with the [cockpit](https://cockpit-project.org/) web interface at [https://mbl-debian](https://mbl-debian).
+SSH access is also available.
+Though, caution should be exercised.
+Because to make the first login possible when no serial cable has been attached, SSH will allow password login for root, when no authorized_keys file is placed in `/root/.ssh/`.

 ## Notes
 - The default root password is "debian" (see ROOT_PASSWORD variable in the build.sh script).
 - The default hostname is "mbl-debian".
-- This image will initialize the swap on the first boot.
+- This image will initialize the swap on the first boot and resize the GPT to fit the HDD.
 - All Debian packages are directly pulled from the debian server.
 This is great since, the programs are up-to-date, but they can also be problems because of this.
 Be prepared to handle/fix or work-around your own problems.